firoorg/firo-client/README.md

 To update `zcoind`, simply run `git pull` in the `zcoind` directory, and run `./autogen.sh`, `./configure`, and `make` with the arguments you previously used following your platform-specific build instructions.

-## Configuring zcoind

-In order for the client to run properly, you must have the line `clientapi=1` in your `zcoin.conf`.
-The location of this file is platform dependant.
-On OSX it will be at `"~/Library/Application Support/zcoin/zcoin.conf"` (quotes must be used when referencing due to the space in the `Application Support` directory), and on Linux it will be at `~/.zcoin/zcoin.conf`.

 ## Installing npm Packages

 To install dependencies for the client itself, run